utrad-ical/circus-docs/docs/dev/api-examples/plugins.md

 ### Request

 `pluginId`
 : ID of the plug-in.
-This is Docker image ID. (string)
+This is a Docker image ID. (string)

 ```bash title="Example"
 GET /api/plugins/:pluginId HTTP/1.1